 If you are thinking about renovating or doing home maintenance, read the Homeowners and Tenants Fact Sheet (PDF, 345KB) before you start.

 To remove any friable asbestos, or more than 10 square metres of bonded asbestos from your home, the asbestos removal contractor that you engage must be licensed.

 Finding fibro in soil at home

-Safework NSW’s How to deal with asbestos fibro in soil at home (PDF 148KB) informs you of ways to safely handle and dispose of asbestos you find in soil at home.
+Safework NSW’s Managing asbestos in or on soil (PDF 310KB) informs you of ways to safely handle and dispose of asbestos you find in soil at home.

 Where to dispose of asbestos

 Phone first - always contact the landfill in advance to check:

 - any requirements for delivery

 Some places require 24 hours’ notice.
 They may also have rules about how you package and deliver the asbestos.